 Today we are blessed beyond words.
-We currently own and operate 1,030 lots across 17 mobile home parks in 7 states and we have a few mobile home parks under contract.
+We currently own and operate over 2,300 lots across more than 30 mobile home parks in 10 states and we have a few mobile home parks under contract.
 We aim to keep growing and have hired several great team-members to help us do so efficiently.
-I have had the pleasure of being invited to speak on all of the top mobile home park investing podcasts to share my story (click here to listen: https://www.keelteam.com/podcast-links) and I have attended the MHU boot camp 4 times (every year when it comes to Orlando).
+I have had the pleasure of being invited to speak on all of the top mobile home park investing podcasts to share my story (click here to listen: https://www.keelteam.com/podcast-links) and I have attended the MHU boot camp 4+ times (every year when it comes to Orlando).
 We have scratch started our own Mobile Home Transport and Installation business, which removes one of the biggest pain points for us in our value-add, infill process (Learn more here: https://www.a1mobilehometransport.com).
-I have a beautiful wife, Katie, that supports me and together we have 2 awesome kids named Aria and Kai.
+I have a beautiful wife, Katie, that supports me and together we have 3 awesome kids named Aria, Aven and Kai.
 We have moved 3 times over the past few years to live in or near mobile home parks or self storage facilities that we have renovated.
 We love this business and the financial freedom it has brought our family.

 I would love to connect with you now that you know my story.
 Please click here and reach out so I can provide value to you: https://www.andrewkeel.com/contact